 I still at times feel resentful towards my husband.
 Then I remind myself that he too was grieving.
 Fear prevented him from going to therapy with me.
 (I should have gone anyway.
 I needed it.)
 Infertility had built a wall between us, as it does many couples.
 The sadness and stress are powerful deflators of your soul.
 Now we have reached the other side of this battle – stronger than ever.

-My over six-year journey through infertility was the most painful years of my life.
+My over six-year journey through infertility was the most painful time of my life.
 It still hurts.
 Time may heal wounds, but it doesn’t erase memories.

 I’m no longer ashamed of my meltdown.
 I am a fiercely strong female who reached a breaking point.
 This is ME and if you can’t accept me, quirks and all, I do not need you in my life!
 Far too often society attaches a negative stigma to those suffering from anxiety and depression when in fact these are legitimate illnesses.
 Millions suffer in silence to avoid the negative stigma.
 That was me: I knew I wasn’t quite myself but failed to recognize to what extent.

 There’s no gold medal for this solo agony.
-Don’t be the near-hysterical lady with the bleeding eye at the ER who was too stubborn to admit she needed help.
-If you have a mega meltdown, girl, you’re not alone!
+Don’t be the near-hysterical person with the bleeding eye at the ER who was too stubborn to admit the need for help.
+If you have a mega meltdown, you’re not alone!
 Hold your head up.
 You are not failing.
-You’re a human being making her way through this difficult process of life.
+You’re a human being making your way through this difficult process of life.
 I can never claim to be free of anxiety.
 Always it simmers just below the surface, waiting to attack.
 However, now I’ve learned valuable tools to cope and manage.
 And I’ll never again let it overwhelm me.